Reality TV World People News Ratings News Scheduling News Application News Spoiler News

 • Episode 3: Robert was cut because he was struggling with all the physicality in and out of the ring; thus, he tired out more easily than others.

-• Episode 5: Danny was cut because he lacked of charisma while trying to perform an interview for the trainers.
+• Episode 5: Danny was cut because he lacked charisma while trying to perform an interview for the trainers.

-• Episode 6: Matt left because he tore a ligament in his right knee and his doctor told him it would not be safe to continue wrestling in the ring.
+• Episode 6: Matt left because he tore a ligament in his right knee, and his doctor told him it would not be safe to continue wrestling in the ring.

 • Episode 7: Jessie left because she was diagnosed with a heart condition.